 So, now that you've won your awards and paid off your first year's tuition, you shouldn't have to look for any more scholarships, right?

-Well, no. Actually, this should only be the beginning of your hunt.
-You should continue searching and applying for scholarships throughout the course of your post-secondary education.
+Well, actually, you should continue searching and applying for scholarships throughout the course of your post-secondary education.
 Why?
-Because the choices you make over these next four years can change your qualifications.
+Your qualifications will continue to change throughout your school career.
 If you raise your grades, join a new club, switch your major, or decide to pursue a post-graduate degree, you might become eligible for new scholarships.

-So, now that you know how to find scholarships, how to apply for scholarships, and how to get a scholarship of your very own, check out what scholarships the internet has to offer (including Scribendi's Community Leadership Scholarship) so that you can leave school with as little debt as possible!
+Now that you know how to find scholarships, how to apply for scholarships, and how to get a scholarship of your very own, it's time to begin your search.
+Feeling overwhelmed?
+Scribendi offers a scholarship.
+Why not start there?